What is peer recognition in general?

-You can include in your employee self-service or software a feature that lets employees chat with each other, and send recognition this will give them the opportunity to recognize each other from any place at any time.
+You can include in your employee self-service a feature that lets employees chat with each other and send recognition.
+This will give them the opportunity to recognize each other from any place at any time.
 Make the recognition platform a fun one, make your employees write their custom recognition messages, and add fun gifs and emojis.
 Make the recognitions public on the platform to let other employees react by liking or commenting on the same recognition, this will make the employee being recognized feel more valued and appreciated.
 Creating an online recognition platform will make your employees excited and ready at any time to recognize their peers .
 Publicize your peer recognition program at your workplace to make your employees aware of it and use it more.

 2-Make recognition immediate